Top 5 Desalination Plant Projects in Singapore 2026

 KIT and PUB

-The SingSpring desalination plant, built in 2005, was the first desalination plant in Singapore.
+The SingSpring desalination plant, built in 2005, was Singapore's first desalination plant and the country's first Public-Private Partnership (PPP) desalination project.
 This plant produces 136,380 cubic meters of water per day.
 It constitutes about 7% of Singapore's water needs.
+The plant is located in Tuas, on land leased from JTC Corporation for a 30-year term expiring in 2033.

 Desalination plants in Singapore